Today when people think of classical music, their mind usually drifts toward Beethoven and Bach, but what about American composers? Read more

 Regardless of our direct affiliation, I think we all agree that American classical music fills a very different void than that of European repertoire; a fact that is often ignored.

-Handwritten thank you note from the conductor and a photo of the ensemble on concert night (US only)!Estimated delivery:Ships within the US only
+Handwritten thank you note from the conductor and a photo of the ensemble on concert night (US only)!Estimated delivery:Only ships to: United States

 Receive all of the above awards, plus introduce the concert.
 You'll get to meet all of the musicians beforehand and welcome the audience too.
 It's an amazing concert experience!Estimated delivery: